NACoDigTeam/naco-tables/naco-playbook.md

 ## Large Urban County Caucus (LUCC)
 **Section:** Caucus
 **Audience:** Participation is open to elected or appointed officials and county staff of NACo member counties with a population of 500,000 or greater.
-**Frequency:** UCC convenes regularly through peer exchanges, symposia, and policy discussions, including site visits and learning events
+**Frequency:** LUCC convenes regularly through peer exchanges, symposia, and policy discussions, including site visits and learning events
 **Status:** Active and open to new members

 **Website:** [Visit Page](www.naco.org/committee/large-urban-county-caucus)